lbonanomi/silicone-tape/README.md

 ## How would I run this?

 If you're using GitHub Enterprise, pop this up on any internal host that can be reached by a GHE webhook and can send email.
+This should work-out okay for GitHub.com too, but explicit usernames and located through system lookups and hostsnames are identified by DNS queries, so mileage is limited.